ritvikshrivastava/mindmeld-hr-blueprint/custom_scripts/home_assistant.rst

 The ``Unsupported`` domain supports the following intents:

    - ``unsupported`` — User has provided a query outside the scope of the HR assistant

-   - ``start_over`` — User wants to abandon current selections and restart the ordering process
-   - ``exit`` — User wants to end the current conversation
-   - ``help`` — User is confused or needs instructions on how to proceed
-   - ``unsupported`` — User is talking about something other than food ordering

-Because the home assistant blueprint supports more activities, it requires more domains and intents than the Kwik-E-Mart blueprint does.
-For example, controlling the lights require two intents, one for turning on and one for turning off.
-Similar logic applies for turning on/off appliances, closing/opening doors, locking/unlocking doors, and so on.

-The full list of intents for all domains is illustrated below.

 There are two types of entities in Workbench: :ref:`System Entities <system-entities>` and :doc:`Custom Entities <../userguide/entity_recognizer>`.
 System entities are pre-defined in Workbench.
 Examples include ``sys_temperature``, ``sys_time``, and ``sys_interval``.
 Custom entities are defined by the developers of each application.
 Within each entity folder, the file ``gazetteer.txt`` contains the full list of values for each custom entity.

-Home assistant defines and uses the following custom entities, which are grouped by domains below:
+HR assistant defines and uses the following custom entities, which are grouped by domains below:

    - Smart Home
        - ``location``: detects household location, for example: "lock {back|location} door"